oscarpedrero/BloodyBoss/README.md

 **If with this version you have problems with messages or drops, I recommend that you make a copy of your boss configuration and create them again.
 Some problems have been reported with previous versions.**

+## Known bugs

+- When spawning two bosses at the same time based on the same PrefabGUID, if they die at the same time, only one rewards.

 <details>
 <summary>Changelog</summary>

+`1.1.10`
+- Fixed error when spawning two bosses based on the same prefabGUID that only gave a reward to one of them.
+- Fixed a bug where some NPCs did not spawn correctly due to the BloodConsumeSource component

 `1.1.9`
 - Fixed error that did not recognize some VBLOOD as such.